 Of course they offer tasting tours.
 It’s definitely worth making a booking.
-At the time we visited it wasn’t possible to tour the distillery itself (although you can make a booking through their website) due to Covid but a tutored tasting was possible.
+You can tour the distillery itself or enjoy a tutored tasting.
 On arrival you are shown to a table and presented with some samples in little glasses and a tasting card.

 It was really useful to have some guidance as to how to taste whisky.
 The advice was to sip and don’t sniff the whisky on the first taste.
 Definitely don’t quaff the shot or you will just get a burn at the back of the throat.
 Sipping again, your mouth is now used to the whisky, so let the whisky lie on your tongue for 15-20 secs to let the saliva glands release saliva and savour the flavour.
 You don’t expect to get a peaty whisky in Oban, the water is sourced from a local loch, about three miles away.